Tyrn/wei/the-insider-en.typ

      And he fell asleep.
 A pig.
 A drunken pig.

      Welsey tore his pants and jacket off, hung them  on the  chair and  got out.
-The jacket was too heavy - the chair tipped over and the jacket crashed to  the floor.
+The jacket was too heavy---the chair tipped over and the jacket crashed to  the floor.
 Welsey returned  and  picked the jacket to hang  it back.
 The jacket  inside pocket was  crammed with  rumpled papers.
 Welsey  pried  the papers   out  and  unrolled   them.
 These  were   all   the   requests  and